 Cadence software offers a leading front-to-back RF PCB design flow with an innovative user interface and complete integration of design entry, simulation, and physical design tools that enhance productivity and ensure first-pass success.

-AWR Visual System Simulator™ (VSS) RF/wireless communications and radar system design software supports voltage standing-wave ratio (VSWR)-aware modeling of RF and digital signal processing blocks, providing time-domain, frequency-domain, and circuit-envelope analyses.
-Simulation with preconfigured and/or customized system testbenches provides analysis of ACPR, BER, and EVM for PCBs operating under wireless, standards-specific, modulated waveforms.
+Cadence Visual System Simulator™ (VSS) RF/wireless communications and radar system design software supports voltage standing-wave ratio (VSWR)-aware modeling of RF and digital signal processing blocks, providing time-domain, frequency-domain, and circuit-envelope analyses.
+Simulation with preconfigured and/or customized system testbenches provides analysis of adjacent channel power ratio (ACPR), bit-error rate (BER), and error vector magniture (EVM) for PCBs operating under wireless, standards-specific, modulated waveforms.

-The AWR AXIEM® 3D proprietary full-wave planar EM simulator is based on method-of-moments (MoM) fast-solver technology that readily analyzes distributed PCB components, transmission lines, and layer-to-layer PCB interconnects such as vias.
+The Cadence AXIEM® 3D proprietary full-wave planar EM simulator is based on method-of-moments (MoM) fast-solver technology that eadily analyzes distributed PCB components, transmission lines, and layer-to-layer PCB interconnects such as vias.
 Designers can extract S-parameters directly within their PCB design and visualize fields/currents to identify parasitic coupling and resonances.

 The Allegro PCB Designer and AWR Design Environment platforms combine to bring your innovative wireless designs to life.
 With a comprehensive, powerful, and easy-to-use suite of tools, you can effortlessly tackle the simplest or most complex projects.
 The constraint-driven environment provides real-time visual feedback and ensures the functionality and manufacturability of your PCBs while reducing design time.